nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Search: `search`

-Checks if a certain food item is inside the fridge, and if the item is found, informs user of the food's storage location.
+Checks if a certain food item is inside the fridge, and if the item is found, informs user of the food that matches the search query.

 Format: `search FOOD_NAME`